our footprint

 We aim to reduce scope 1 and 2 emissions by 46% by 2030 compared to 2019.

-we lower our footprint with this plan:
+we reduce our footprint with this plan: